Write for the web

 Some texts benefit from being written as instructions.
 Bulleted lists are good for showing different steps that readers should perform or things you should think about.

-Should the text be translated into English?
+Should the text be translated?

 Information aimed at both Swedish and non-Swedish speakers should be available in both Swedish and English.